 Members asked if the housing would be available to the over 55s in just West Lindsey or in the whole country and if they would be freehold or leasehold.
 Also whether there would be a network of footpaths connecting the site with local amenities.
-The Legal Adviser explained that as these were market dwellings they would only be secured for over 55s and did not meet the legal test to be secured for local people via a s106 cascade.
+The Legal Adviser stated that with a section 106, there would be a cascading system with offering to local residents first.